Archive

 How school teachers can help bereaved children

 The following blog post has been written by Robert Kruze, a Primary School teacher in the North West and a volunteer at Winston's Wish.
-He explores the ways in which school teachers can help children who have been bereaved.
-The daily life of a classroom teacher can be extremely manic but no ...
+He explores the ways in which teachers can provide bereavement in schools for grieving children.
+The daily life of a classroom teacher can be extremely manic but ...

 The impact bereavement can have on young carers